zuoye520/deployDexV3/README.md

-# Deploy Uniswap V3 Script
+# Deploy Uniswap V3 Script1

 This package includes a CLI script for deploying the latest Uniswap V3 smart contracts to any EVM (Ethereum Virtual Machine) compatible network.